Symptoms — irregular periods

 than that it’s a good idea to look at some possible causes and get your body

 back on track.
-The most common causes of irregular bleeding that we see at our clinic
+Common causes of irregular bleeding are:

 Perimenopause.
 If you’re over 35 you may be in